 Resources

-- To hire an editor or sensitivity reader of colour: Editors of Color Database
+- To hire an editor or sensitivity reader from a specific cultural background: Indigenous Editors Association or Editors of Color Database or the Association of Canadian Publishers’ Book Publishing Freelancers from Diverse Communities Database

 - For substantive editing of fiction and nonfiction, including sensitivity reading for Indigenous themes: Rhonda Kronyk, Lisa Frenette, Kaitlin Littlechild